-This is reaffirmed in the European Union's Vilnius Declaration of 2004 where there is a commitment on the part of Member States to "continue to develop and implement relevant legislation, in particular with a view to prohibiting discrimination, inter alia in employment, on the grounds of HIV status".
-Despite these commitments, discrimination provisions in EU law fail to explicitly include HIV status.
+This is reaffirmed in the Vilnius Declaration11 where there is a commitment on the part of Member States to "continue to develop and implement relevant legislation, in particular with a view to prohibiting discrimination, inter alia in employment, on the grounds of HIV status".
+Despite these commitments discrimination provisions in EU law fail to explicitly include HIV status.
 The consequence of this is that Member States are free to choose either to protect or not to protect PLHA from discrimination, and that PLHA must therefore seek protection from discrimination on the grounds that their condition constitutes a disability.

 Due to the scope of Directives adopted in order to combat discrimination within the EU, protection from discrimination on the grounds of disability is less far reaching than protection from discrimination in relation to other grounds.
-By way of example, the Racial Equality Directive 2000/43/EC (2000) protects individuals from discrimination upon the ground of racial and ethnic origin in a number of fields including employment, social protection, social advantages, education and access to and supply of goods and services.
-In addition, the Gender Goods and Services Directive 2004/113/EC (2004) was introduced in order to expand the scope of equality on the grounds of gender to goods and services.
-However protection from discrimination on the grounds of disability is more restricted in scope due to the fact that the relevant Directive, the Employment Equality Directive 2000/78/EC (2000) ("the
+By way of example, the Racial Equality Directive12 protects individuals from discrimination upon the ground of racial and ethnic origin in a number of fields including employment, social protection, social advantages, education and access to and supply of goods and services.
+In addition, the Gender Goods and Services Directive13 was introduced in order to expand the scope of equality on the grounds of gender to goods and services.
+However protection from